6 Indiana Fall Festival Events Not to Be Missed!

 Are you a lover of all things apple?
 Then you are not going to want to miss the Nappanee Apple Festival, just south of South Bend in Nappanee, IN!

-Held September 19th-22nd in 2019, this Indiana fall festival kicks off with Indiana’s largest apple pie, clocking in at a whooping 7 foot!
-Aside from the pie, you will find apple fritters, apple bread, apple butter and more alongside all kinds of freshly picked apples waiting for you.
+Held September 19th-22nd in 2019, this Indiana fall festival kicks off with Indiana’s largest apple pie, clocking in at a whopping 7 foot!
+Aside from the pie, you will find apple fritters, apple bread, apple butter, and more alongside all kinds of freshly picked apples waiting for you.

 Looking for a bit more than apples?
 The Nappanee Apple Festival also brings in entertainment from all walks of life.
 For your kiddos, there is the Grandpa Cratchet Puppet Show in addition to Silly Safari’s who are putting on live shows several times throughout the event.
 For you, there is live music and dancing to take you out of your element and allow you to let loose.